-The first Creative & Cultural Company HIPfest – Hull Photography Festival, opened in Princes Quay Shopping Centre Hull, on 6th June 2014 at The Creative & Cultural Art Space on the Harbour Deck Princes Quay (Home of The Freedom Flame) & POP (Pride Of Place Art Space) Upper Deck Princes Quay.
+The first Creative & Cultural Company HIPfest – Hull Photography Festival, opened in Princes Quay Shopping Centre Hull, on 6th June 2014.
+It was held at The Creative & Cultural Art Space on the Harbour Deck of Princes Quay (Home of The Freedom Flame) & POP (Pride Of Place Art Space), Upper Deck Princes Quay.

 The Programme Included: